|

 - Opera Ireland - a week in the April, Spring run at the Gaiety Theatre.
 Another short season is also put on in November

-Dublin Events in May - Dublin- May Day Parade - May 1st, celebrations and colourful parades through the city streets on this national holiday
+- May Day Parade - May 1st, celebrations and colourful parades through the city streets on this national holiday

 - Dublin Garden Festival - late May or early June, large four-day horticultural show at Ballsbridge